oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    ![Image showing the database characterset selected](./images/db-characterset.png)

-**17. Start DB System provisioning.**
+17. Start DB System provisioning.

    Click on the Create DB System to initiate the DB system provisioning.

    ![Image showing the option to start the provisioning](./images/prov-final.png)

-   This step is going to take upto 1 hour , however you can proceed to next lab while DB System is being provisioned.
+   This step is going to take up to 1 hour , however you can proceed to next lab while DB System is being provisioned.

 You may now **proceed to the next lab**.